rng70/Complete-Competitive-Programming-Guide/README.md

 - Maximum rectangle

----

-### Dynamic Programming
+###### Dynamic Programming

----

-***Used to solve questions which can be broken down into smaller sub problems.
-It involves the technique of saving the result of a problem for future reference.***
+Used to solve questions which can be broken down into smaller sub problems.
+It involves the technique of saving the result of a problem for future reference

 [Everything About Dynamic Programming](https://codeforces.com/blog/entry/43256)